'The Diplomat' Season 3: Everything We Know

 Which of the cast members will return for 'The Diplomat' season 3?

-Spoilers for The Diplomat season 2 ahead.
-Viewers who have already binged through season 2 know that not everyone makes it out of the new episodes alive.
+Not every character made it out of season 2 alive.
 (R.I.P.
 Ronnie.)
-Of those remaining, the cast members who are highly likely to return for season 3 include Keri Russell (Kate Wyler), Rufus Sewell (Hal Wyler), Ato Essandoh (Stuart Hayford), Ali Ahn (Eidra Park), David Gyasi (Austin Dennison), and Rory Kinnear (Prime Minister Trowbridge).
-The rest of the cast is up in the air based on that wild season 2 ending (more on that below), however, season 3 may include more of the series' U.S.-based characters, including Nana Mensah (Billie Appiah) and Secretary of State Miguel Ganon (Miguel Sandoval).
+Of those remaining, the cast members who will return for season 3 include Keri Russell (Kate Wyler), Rufus Sewell (Hal Wyler), Ato Essandoh (Stuart Hayford), Ali Ahn (Eidra Park), David Gyasi (Austin Dennison), and Rory Kinnear (Prime Minister Trowbridge).
+According to a press release from Netflix, season 3 will also feature more of the show's U.S.-based characters, like Nana Mensah (Billie Appiah) and Secretary of State Miguel Ganon (Miguel Sandoval).

 Of course, there's also an important guest star who ends season 2 as the leader of the free world: Allison Janney as Grace Penn.